Social-Emotional Learning Summit

 Art of the LandscapeKate Stover

 This adventure allows participants to offer gratitude for mother earth and all she gives by helping her out with seasonal-specific needs!
-These acts of service could include activities like habitat restoration to support native plants that are vital to the animal population, rescuing and relocating salamanders if the water levels are presenting dangerous levels, and planting new trees in the tree nursery.
+These acts of service could include activities like habitat restoration to support native plants that are vital to the animal population and planting new trees in the tree nursery.

 Mindfulness 101Meade Williams